What Makes a Worthy Sequel, Prequel, or Spinoff?

-On and off the page, sometimes “The End” really needs to be “The End.”
+Sometimes “The End” really needs to be “The End.”

 Storytelling is a lot like playing make-believe as a kid.
-Eventually you have to go home and say goodbye to the characters and world you’ve created.
+Eventually you do have to go home and say goodbye to the characters and world you’ve created.
 But sometimes, that world and its characters are worth visiting again the next day.

 Sometimes, it’s good to play again, and when it comes to Sequels, Prequels, and Spinoffs, here’s when: